 Roberto Zamora, CEAL's President, emphasized the importance of education as a tool to reduce inequality and highlighted CEAL partnerships with governments and international organizations to promote regional development.
 Santiago Llano, President, CEAL Paraguay Chapter, reiterated the need to strengthen collaboration among corresponding sectors with the purpose of addressing global challenges, pointing out the investment in infrastructure and connectivity as key elements towards the integration and sustainability of Latin America.

-President Peña invited attendees to consider Paraguay as a strategic destination for investment, reaffirming his commitment to an inclusive and competitive model that positions the country as a global player.
-He concluded with a vision of Paraguay as a key actor in the region and a reliable partner for sustainable development.
+In closing, President Peña invited Paraguay as a strategic investment destination, reaffirming its commitment towards an inclusive and competitive model that anticipates the country as a global player.